sebastiannicolajsen/appendix-laca-discussion-paper/README.md

 Refer to the files for doing the comparison (in code), and the entire analysis.
 Also include the visual project.

+Describe aitomics/aitomics-ui in brief, and explain how a python port is underway.

 ### Prompt

 Describe the prompt and how it differs